Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Introduction

 \alex{Very recently, \al{ultrasound matrix imaging (UMI)} has been proposed for a quantitative mapping of aberrations in ultrasound imaging~\cite{lambert2020reflection}.
-Experimentally, \la{the first step in this approach is to record} the reflection matrix associated with the medium to be imaged. \willy{This matrix contains \al{the response of the medium recorded by each transducer of the probe, for a set of illuminations}}. \willy{Depending on the problem \la{one is facing}, this matrix can be investigated in \alex{different} bases}.
+Experimentally, \la{the first step in this approach is to record} the reflection matrix associated with the \just{imaged} medium. \willy{This matrix contains \al{the response of the medium recorded by each transducer of the probe, for a set of illuminations}}. \willy{Depending on the problem \la{one is facing}, this matrix can be investigated in \alex{different} bases}.
 Here, for imaging purpose\la{s}, the reflection matrix will be projected in\la{to} a focused basis.
 In contrast with conventional ultrasound imaging that relies on \la{confocal} beamforming, the idea \la{here is to} \la{apply independent focused beamforming procedures at the input and output of the reflection matrix.
-This process} yields a focused reflection (FR) matrix that contains the responses between virtual transducers synthesized from the transmitted and received focal spots. \la{The FR matrix} holds much more information on the medium than \la{does} a conventional ultrasound image. \la{Importantly}, the resolution can be assessed locally for any pixel of the image.
-By comparing this resolution with the optimal diffraction-limited one, a new focusing criterion $F$ is introduced to assess the local focusing quality, notably in the speckle regime.
-While this indicator shows \alex{some} similarities with the coherence factor introduced by Mallart and Fink \cite{Mallart1994}, \al{the parameter $F$ constitutes a much more sensitive probe of the focusing quality}.
+This process} yields a focused reflection (FR) matrix that contains the responses between virtual transducers synthesized \just{directly in the medium} from the transmitted and received focal spots. \la{The FR matrix} holds much more information on the medium than a conventional ultrasound image.
+Importantly, it can be leveraged \lc{to discriminate between} the single scattering, multiple scattering and noise contributions.
+From the \lc{former,} a new focusing criterion $F$ is introduced to assess the local focusing quality, notably in the speckle regime, for any pixel of the image.
+While this indicator shows \alex{some} similarities with the coherence factor introduced by Mallart and Fink \cite{Mallart1994}, \al{the parameter $F$ constitutes a much more sensitive and spatially-resolved probe of the focusing quality}.
 In the quest for local correction of distributed aberrations~\cite{ali2018distributed,Jaeger2015SosMap,Rau2019,bendjador2020svd,lambert2020distortion}, this parameter $F$ can be of particular interest as it can play the role of a guide star for any pixel of the ultrasound image.
 More generally, the FR matrix is a key operator for imaging applications~\cite{Badon2016,Badon2019,Blondel2018,lambert2020distortion,Touma2020}.
 The accompanying article~\cite{lambert_ieee} will present in details a matrix method of aberration correction in which the FR matrix plays a pivotal role.}